GaloisInc/HARDENS/README.md

 #### HARDENS Container

-To build and run the core HARDENS Docker image, use the `build_docker.sh` script and then `docker run` commands.
+To build and run the core HARDENS Docker image, use the prebuild `galoisinc/hardens:latest` image.
+Note that `build_docker.sh` currently does not work, as `cryptol-codegen` no longer builds.
+Best if you use the following command:

 ```
-$ ./build_docker.sh
 $ docker run --network host --privileged -v $PWD:/HARDENS -it \
-  hardens:latest
+  galoisinc/hardens:latest
 ```

 In order to run a long-lived Docker container for reuse, use a `docker